Spy Bahu: Plot

-Mahira Mirza is a young girl from Kashmir, whose parents Sharif and Aayat are killed in a terrorist attack and she gets separated from her brother.
-She is adopted by Saras and Minal Kotadia, who change her name to Sejal Kotadia.
+Mahira Mirza is a young girl from Kashmir, whose parents Sharif and Aayat were killed in a terrorist attack and she got separated from her brother.
+She gets adopted by Saras and Minal Kotadia, who changes her name to Sejal Kotadia.
 While, her brother Fareed is adopted by Shera and becomes Abhishek Singh.

 Yohan Nanda, is the son of rich businessman Arun Nanda, his mother Aarti died when he was young and he hates his step-mother and aunt Veera Nanda.
-He live with his brothers Shail and Krish, sister Drishti and sister-in-law Shalini.
+He lives with his brothers Shail and Krish, sister Drishti and sister-in-law Shalini.
 Veera in reality is a terrorist and runs a group named "Mission Azaadi".

 Sejal eventually join RAW with the help of S.K. and Tanha.
 She enters the Nanda mansion in order to spy on Yohan, who is suspected.
 She eventually learns that Yohan is innocent and Veera is the real culprit.
 She also learns that her brother, Abhishek is married to Yohan's sister Drishti.
 Abhishek loses his life in a mission to avenge his family's death, leaving Drishti in deep shock.
-She later give birth to Fareed's son Aditya.
+She later give birth to Fareed's(aka Abhishek) son Aditya.

 Veera makes her assistant Ahana enter the Nanda house as fake Mahira.
 They together prove Sejal as a terrorist and she is arrested.
 During court's hearing, Sejal's police van is forced to fall off the cliff by Ahana and Sejal is presumed dead.